SUMMER has proven to be a mixed bag in Leeton shire so far in 2022.

 Leeton pool opening hours

-- Adults and children five years and over $3.50.
+- Adults and children $4.
+Children under five and aged pensioners, free.
+Family $15.

 - Non-swimming, spectators, supervisors, carers $2.